Shreenidhi31/Bitcoin-Market-Sentiment-Analysis/README.md

 <h2>Insights of Analysis</h2>

+By analysing the merged trade and market sentiment through charts, we can clearly observe that
 <ul>
-By analysing the merged trade and market sentiment through charts, we can clearly observe that/n
 <li>Trade volume and profit potential are high during extreme greed and extreme fear.</li>
 <li>Buy trades increses during fear, suggesting some traders buy when the market is low.</li>
-<li>>Sell trades are high during greed, indicating profit making is more.</li>
+<li>Sell trades are high during greed, indicating profit making is more.</li>
 <li>This shows a opposite behavior (contrarian pattern).Traders act opposite to sentiment.</li>
 </ul>
 So by recognizing these patterns,we can make smarter trading decisions.Like traders can look for buying opportunities during fear and plan to sell during greed to maximize profit.